-Ask your child's doctor if your child should have these vaccinations:
+Ask your child's doctor if your child should have (or already had) these vaccines:

 Your child may need to take antibiotics every day for a while.
 Tell your child's doctor if the medicine is causing your child any problems.
-Do NOT just stop giving antibiotics before checking with your child's doctor.
+DO NOT stop giving antibiotics before checking with your child's doctor.

 These things will help prevent infections in your child:

 After surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
 Ask your child's doctor first if this is right for your baby.
-Your child's doctor or nurse may tell you how to add extra calories to formula.
+Your child's provider may tell you how to add extra calories to formula.

-Give toddlers and older children a regular, healthy diet.
-The doctor or nurse will tell you about any changes you should make.
+Give toddlers and older children regular, healthy foods.
+The provider will tell you about any changes you should make.